Dur4nt3/todo_project/bugs-to-fix.md

 - Fix upcoming task fetching (utilize the ability to compare dates) - *COMPLETE*

-- Ensure originTasks are skipped in all fetching functions
+- Ensure originTasks are skipped in all fetching functions - *COMPLETE*

+- Remove console logs from "index.js"